lucask07/open_covg_daq_pcb/README.md

 * That rough placement can lead to positioning of power planes
 * Once power planes are drawn can start auto-routing --> DONE
 * Check required separation between SMA connectors --> DONE (see below)
-* Copy layout of DAC channels
+* Copy layout of DAC channels --> DONE
-* Copy layout of ADC channels
+* Copy layout of ADC channels --> DONE

 **Closed:**